Stanislav Kostov

-Stanislav Kostov (Станислав Костов; born 2 October 1991) is a Bulgarian professional footballer who plays as a forward for Lokomotiv Sofia.
+Stanislav Kostov (Станислав Костов; born 2 October 1991) is a Bulgarian professional footballer who plays as a forward for Pirin Blagoevgrad.

 Club career

 Pirin Blagoevgrad

 Born in Blagoevgrad, Kostov began his career at Pirin 2001 as an important part of their youth team.
 In January 2010 he was scouted by Pirin Blagoevgrad.
 Kostov made his first-team debut in the 2010–11 season as a substitute against Sliven 2000 in a 2–1 league win on 7 August 2010.
 He netted his first goal, as he scored the winning strike in a 2–1 home victory over Lokomotiv Sofia on 11 September.
 In the game, he also assisted Boris Kondev for the first goal and won the Man of the Match award.
 On 25 September 2010, in a home match versus Minyor Pernik, Stanislav scored the only goal for Pirin in a 1–1 draw.
 On 16 October he assisted Boris Kondev for the opening goal in a match against Levski Sofia, but Pirin went on to lose the game 4–1.